UoW-CPC/rabbda-university-portal/hiveql/README.md

 hive -f query_data.hql
 ```

-If you have successfully run the above queries, you are able to see several results like:
+If you have successfully run the above queries, you are able to see results like:
 * all the data stored the commute_time table
 * number of students per study year
 * number of students per field and study year
-* Average commute time per campus
+* average commute time per campus

 Can you see that some data are badly formatted?
 It that affects our results?